rawiriblundell/heirloom/README.md

 `make SHELL=/opt/heirloom/bin/sh`

 ## Legal stuff
 I have made no conscious licence violations, please notify me if I have.
 Any changes that I have made are done so with the intent of remaining in accordance with, and in keeping the original licence(s) and copyright(s) of the changed files.
-I am not attempting any relicencing etc conciously or not.
+I am not attempting any relicencing etc consciously or not.

 If you use this repository:
 THIS SOFTWARE IS PROVIDED 'AS-IS', WITHOUT ANY EXPRESS OR IMPLIED